vernvriereen/psyche/psyche-book/src/development/book.md

 ## Development

-Simply run `just serve_book` to serve the book over http!
+Simply run `just serve_book` to serve the book over http on localhost!

 ## Building